hanfengzhai/materials-discovery-benchmark/README.md

 # Materials Discovery Benchmark

+To run the optimization benchmark cases, please go to `inverse_opt/`

-**This materials discovery framework utilized the pretraianed MEGNet models, which has summarized (adapted from the original repo) as follows:**
+This materials discovery framework utilized the pre-trained MEGNet models, which have been summarized (adapted from the original repo) as follows:

 ***